kubermatic/docs/content/kubermatic/v2.20/tutorials_howtos/upgrading/upgrade_from_2.19_to_2.20/_index.en.md

   namespace: kubermatic
 ```

-use the `kubermatic-installer` as normal to upgrade to KKP 2.20:
+Use the `kubermatic-installer` as normal to upgrade to KKP 2.20:

 ```bash
 ./kubermatic-installer deploy